OisinWrites/Pixel-Palace-Arcade/README.md

     3. Like the previous issue, this one resolved itself on shutting down gitpod and rebooting.
 Must be missing a command to refresh or update environmental server manually.
     4. Note to self: Turn it off and on again before staring at code for an hour.

+    1. In checkout, the payment field in the form is not working.
+This may be because we 're not activated on Stripe in our account.

+    1. The error messages for the stripe form float on top of the nav banner.

     Validation and Accessibility